Seagate/cortx-motr/doc/RPC_Layer_Core.rst

 Definitions
 **************

-- fop, file operation packet, a description of file operation suitable for sending over network and storing on a storage device.
+- **fop**, file operation packet, a description of file operation suitable for sending over network and storing on a storage device.
 File operation packet (FOP) identifies file operation type and operation parameters;

 - rpc, is a container for fops and other auxiliary data.
 For example, addb records are placed in rpcs alongside with fops